babylonhealth/ios-playbook/Cookbook/Technical-Documents/PullAssigners.md

 2. Next, **make sure that the proxy team has access to your repository**, via the "Repositories" tab in the team's page (e.g. https://github.com/orgs/Babylonpartners/teams/ios-pullassigner/repositories)

-> _(†) Side note: This proxy team is not strictly necessary, but if you don't use a proxy team and instead use the team you just declared above directly, that means that everybody will be notified every time a new PR is created and `CODEOWNERS` affects that team containing all your reviewers to pick from, before that team gets removed from the reviewers by Pull Assigners once it has assigned only N people from the team.
+> _(†) Side note: This proxy team is not strictly necessary, but if you don't use a proxy team and instead use the team you just declared above directly, that means that everybody will be notified and requested review every time a new PR is created.
+With proxy team Pull Assigners will automatically replace it with only N people from that team requesting review only from them.
 This is why using a proxy team without any member in it to trigger Pull Assigner is usually preferrable_

 ### Configure Pull Assigners with those GitHub teams

 If you are reusing the `iOS-Admin` and `iOS-PullAssigner` teams for your repo setup, you have nothing special to configure on https://pullreminders.com as those GitHub teams are already configured in Pull Assigner; so you can skip to the next section.

-But if you have created new teams (team listing reviewers + proxy team) –because you needed to act on a different list of people for your repo– you'll need to log in to https://pullreminders.com and add the GitHub teams to Pull Assigner's configuration via [this screen](https://pullreminders.com/installs/6124714/assigner)
+But if you have created new teams (team listing reviewers + proxy team) you'll need to log in to https://pullreminders.com and add the GitHub teams to Pull Assigner's configuration via [this screen](https://pullreminders.com/installs/6124714/assigner)

  - Click "Add Team"
- - Select the team containing all your potential reviewers in the dropdown menu
+ - Select the real (not proxy) team you've created before in the dropdown menu
  - Configure the team in the next screen, especially the number of reviewers to assign, the algorithm, but also the proxy team you previously created, and select to delete that (proxy) team review request after assigning reviewers.

 ## Update GitHub's PullAssigner app settings